 - Some writers use online writing platforms to build an audience.
 However, there are risks.
 Before taking the plunge, first check author advice by Alexa Donne.

-Author coach Matthew Ashdown describes how authors can get in their own way when it’s time for book marketing in this video.
+Author coach Matthew Ashdown describes it is not uncommon for authors to get in their own way when it’s comes to book marketing.

 “[Become] the kind of person that people trust and want to buy from, versus the person that people cross the street to avoid.” – Matthew Ashdown